fusioncharts/dev_centre_docs/map-guide/markers.md

 In FusionCharts Suite XT, you can define marker sizes based on associated data values.
 Building on the earlier examples, you can configure the size of the marker to be defined by the data value associated with the marker.
 To do so, follow the steps given below:

-* Set the `caption` of the map and apply the `fint` theme (FusionCharts Internal Theme) to control the cosmetic properties of the map.
+* Set the `caption` of the map and apply the `fusion` theme (FusionCharts Internal Theme) to control the cosmetic properties of the map.
 Use the `useValuesForMarkers` attribute to display data driven markers.

 * Set the value of the `markerBgColor` attribute to `light blue` at chart level, to apply it to all markers on the map.
 You can later override it if you want, by specifying a different value for one or more specific markers within the `markers` object.